hamedmehranfar/Shinyproject/README.md

 http://shiny-group-project.loca.lt/

-*This section is still under development and the link might not be stable*
+*This section is still under development and the link might not be stable.
+In case of any trouble please contact mehranfar@ibi.baug.ethz.ch*

 # Credits
 This document is prepared with the collaboration of a group of four.
 The contribution of each memeber are listed as the following:

 ### [Eileen](https://github.com/eileenziehmann)
-Visualization of the bridge locations.
+Visualization of the bridge locations and their condition states on an interactive map.

 ### [Jonas](https://github.com/jonas121991)
-Developement of the block for calculating the work demand for maintenance activites and related CO2 emission.
+Developement of the block for calculating the work demand for maintenance activites and related CO2 emission as well as related visualizations.

 ### [Hitesh](https://github.com/hitesh-ethz)
 Developement of the shiny app for CO2 calculations.
 Development of the for visualization of the CO2 emission.

 ### [Hamed](https://github.com/hamed-93)
 Development of the block for visualization of condition states and their overview, developement of the shiny app for evolution calculation, setting up a shiny server and deploying the interactive document on the server.